cryptoeconomicslab/ovm-plasma-chamber-spec/concepts/introducing_ovm.md

 # Introducing OVM

-OVM(Optimistic Virtual Machine) is powerful concept to develop Layer 2.
+OVM(Optimistic Virtual Machine) is a powerful concept to develop Layer 2.
-We can express complex dispute logic by simple language for OVM and OVM language is called "Optimistic Game Semantics".
+We can express complex dispute logic by simple OVM language, and that language consists of [Optimistic Game Semantics](https://plasma.group/optimistic-game-semantics.pdf).
-For example, we can express Plasma checkpoint and exit claims with 2 simple definition(we call these "property") by OGS.
+For example, we can express Plasma checkpoint and exit claims with 2 simple definitions (we call these "property") by OGS.

 ```
 def checkpoint(su, subrange) :=